 - Entered at least one boat in the annual Winterfest Boat Parade in the last five consecutive years.

 Fort Lauderdale’s public beach is one of the most famous in the world, and one of the most visited in Florida.
-FLOR statistics for the past year:
+FLOR statistics for the year 2017:

 Fort Lauderdale Ocean Rescue equipment includes:

 - 2 Personal Rescue Watercrafts